 Course work will include study of the textbook, discussions of current events, case history analysis, assignments, and a major project.
 All assignments must be typed.
 Assignments are due at the start of the class in which they are assigned.
+Each hand in assignment is to have student name, id number, name of assignment on the first page.
 Lincoln University uses APA style format for student work.
 If you are unfamiliar with this format contact the library for help.
 There are also free booklets available to show you the steps in using APA style format.
 Again contact the library for help.